Minimizing Costs of Fleet Ownership With Proactive Trailer Maintenance

 Be Proactive with Trailer Maintenance

 The average cost per roadside repair is up 30% year over year at an average of $500 per vehicle.
-By understanding the damage patterns and causes, you can enhance your ability to schedule checks and minimize overall costs of trailer maintenance proactively (before the damage occurs).
+By understanding the damage patterns and causes, you can enhance your ability to schedule checks and minimize the overall costs of trailer maintenance proactively (before the damage occurs).
 When you improve trailer maintenance management, you keep repair costs low, increase the asset lifespan, and better manage fuel usage for a minimal TCO.

 Are you interested in reducing your TCO?
 Digitize your operations and introduce a proactive trailer maintenance strategy to maximize profitability.